Mobile App Strategy: Determine Your App’s Goals

 - Why should a user download your app in the first place?

 Set performance indicators (how)

-KPIs are such a crucial part in mobile app development.
-Without them you can’t make any decisions about the features that will be included with your release version or which ones may come later.
+KPIs are such a crucial part of mobile app development.
+Without them, you can’t make any decisions about the features that will be included with your release version or which ones may come later.
 The most important thing to remember is that these metrics help us define our roadmap for updates and what we need to do now so it’s not too late when more people start using the product!

 Having clear KPI data means everything as far as knowing how well an app performs on various functions like design or performance issues.
 The ultimate goal is to achieve and measure SMART (specific, measurable, achievable, realistic, and time-bound) goals.